susannaliu0705/cbb752-zimmerone-projects/index.md

 For references, please refer the previous [Quiz Archive](/quiz)

 ### Programming Assignments (Req'd for CBB and CS grad. students)
-- There will be four homework assignments including assignment 0.
+- There will be two homework assignments.
 We will try to promote the idea of reproducible research and using version control system, specifically GitHub, in facilitating the process of homework submission.

 ### Non-programming Assignments
-- There will be equivalent four homework assignments (including assignment 0), particularly for MB&B and MCDB students without a programming background.
+- There will be equivalent two homework assignments, particularly for MB&B and MCDB students without a programming background.
 The programming part will be replaced with assignments involving the use of web-based tools or essay questions.

 ## Pages from previous years
 - 2021 Spring is the 24th time Bioinformatics has been taught at Yale.
 Pages for the 23 previous iterations of the class are available.
 Look at how things evolve!